vitelabs/go-vite/docs/contract/migration-guide/migrate-from-solidity.md

 address.balance
 ```

-Get account balance in Solidity++, balance is a function with a single parameter of `tti`:
+Get account balance in Solidity++, balance is a function with a single parameter of `vitetoken`:
 ```javascript
 address.balance("tti_564954455820434f494e69b5");
 ```